 Carbon man jailed for gun incident

-A Carbon County man was jailed on Tuesday, Feb.
-8, after pointing a pellet gun at state troopers and firing shots at security personnel.
+A Carbon County man was jailed on Friday for allegedly pointing a gun at his estranged wife.